 When it comes to finding the warmest winter coats, the puffer coat is a staple for outdoor adventurers.
 Whether hiking, skiing, or backpacking, the puffer coat provides a thick, lightweight layer against extreme temperatures.
 Normally filled with synthetic or down insulation, puffer coats require care when it comes to cleaning them, storing them and protecting them.
-Use the following tips to keep your favorite puffer coat in pristine condition.
+Here's how to wash and dry puffer jackets properly and keep them at their warmest in cold weather.

 If you're planning to wear your puffer coat for more strenuous activities like skiing or climbing, we recommend wearing a lightweight jacket over it to add an extra, and more durable, layer.